Affiliate links on Android Authority may earn us a commission. Learn more.

 Aside from the questionable 8GB of RAM on the base model, you’ll be hard-pressed to find a glaring omission or even a slight blemish on the spec sheet, so you’re certainly getting what you pay for.
 However, the rest of the pack — both Android and iOS — is catching up with enough powerful competitors that you might find somewhere else to spend your money.

 If you’re not as worried about the price tag, Samsung’s foldables might do the trick, too.
-The Galaxy Z Flip 4 ($999.99 at Samsung) is the most refined clamshell around, and it finally improves on some of our classic complaints.
-The battery is bigger than its predecessor, charging is faster, and the cameras pack a little more punch.
-Of course, it takes a completely different approach to everyday life than the Galaxy S23 Ultra.
-Where the Galaxy S23 Ultra embraces a powerful, do-it-all mentality, the Galaxy Z Flip 4 is a style piece that balances nostalgia and what the future of smartphones has in store.
+The Galaxy Z Flip 5 ($999.99 at Samsung) is the most refined clamshell around, and it finally improves on some of our classic complaints.
+The battery is the same size as its predecessor, as are the cameras, but the Galaxy Z Flip 5 finally has a new cover screen.
+Samsung calls its updated experience the Flex Window, and it now offers enough space for full-sized apps and a much better camera preview interface.
+Where the Galaxy S23 Ultra embraces a powerful, do-it-all mentality, the Galaxy Z Flip 5 is a style piece that balances nostalgia and what the future of smartphones has in store.

-Samsung’s Galaxy Z Fold 4 ($1549 at Amazon) sits as the ultra-tier foldable, complete with a big old price tag that dwarfs even the Galaxy S23 Ultra.
-It brings a uniquely-tailored version of Android with a toolbar and other tweaks and offers S Pen support for stylus-inclined users.
+Samsung’s Galaxy Z Fold 5 ($1799.99 at Samsung) sits as the ultra-tier foldable, complete with a big old price tag that dwarfs even the Galaxy S23 Ultra.
+It brings a uniquely tailored version of Android with a toolbar and other tweaks and offers S Pen support for stylus-inclined users.
 Samsung also boosted the camera setup, bringing it closer to the trio found on the standard Galaxy S23 and the Galaxy S23 Plus, though still behind the Galaxy S23 Ultra for the all-important main camera.
 You won’t find a better multi-app experience, with the option to open as many as three at once on the internal display.
 That 7.6-inch panel rivals a small tablet with its expanse, while the 6.2-inch external display is more than spacious enough for everyday tasks.

 Once you reach outside of the Galaxy lineup, your options open up even further.
-Perhaps the best example is Google’s Pixel 7 Pro ($749 at Amazon), with its light, fast Android skin, incredible image processing, and unbeatable price tag.
-The design refined rather than reinvented the Pixel 6 Pro, however, the Pixel 7 Pro now carries the in-house Tensor G2 under the hood, taking its machine learning and AI capabilities just a bit further while improving the thermal performance of the first Tensor chip.
-Google’s Pixel 7 Pro is close in size to the Galaxy S23 Ultra, yet the user experience is so totally different.
+Perhaps the best example is Google’s Pixel 8 Pro ($999 at Amazon), with its light, fast Android skin, incredible image processing, and lower price tag.
+The design refined rather than reinvented previous Pixels, however, the Pixel 8 Pro now carries the in-house Tensor G3 under the hood, taking its machine learning and AI capabilities just a bit further while improving the thermal performance of the first Tensor chip duo.
 Where the Pixel 7 Pro leans on Google to do much of the thinking for you, the Galaxy S23 Ultra prefers to put you in complete control.

 Samsung Galaxy S23 Ultra review: The verdict